michaeldiguiseppi/java_curriculum_personal/Unit-1-Syntax/README.md

 ## Hello Java!

-In Javascript, a hello world can be expressed in a single expression:
+In JavaScript, a hello world can be expressed in a single expression:

 ```javascript
 // filename: hello.js